 DIY Beach Dresser

-Want to add a touch of the beach to your bedroom, but don't have a lot of money to spend?
-Then give a small nightstand or dresser a makeover—use furniture you already own, or pick up something secondhand—with a rough coat of seafoam blue or another beachy color, and seashells and rope in place of drawer pulls and knobs.
+Want to add a touch of the beach to your bedroom but don't have a lot of money to spend?
+Then give a small nightstand or dresser a makeover.
+Using furniture you already own or you pick up secondhand, start with a rough coat of seafoam blue or another beachy color, and add seashells and rope in place of drawer pulls and knobs.
 Easy and adorable!Continue to 17 of 50 below.

 17 of 50